-The Diagnostic Imaging blended learning programme will bring together ultrasonography, radiology and CT/MRI in interactive and practical modules
+The Diagnostic Imaging Postgraduate Certificate Programme will bring together ultrasonography, radiology and CT/MRI in interactive and practical modules

 The fundamental principles of imaging modalities and their applications will be covered in detail.
 Case-based material will feature strongly throughout the programme.
 The modules will assist you in consolidating your knowledge of the key imaging modalities and developing your skills in selecting the most clinically appropriate diagnostic method.

-Registration on the Diagnostic Imaging blended learning programme will now include access to the RCVS Knowledge Library for 12 months.
+Registration on the Diagnostic Imaging Postgraduate Certificate Programme will now include access to the RCVS Knowledge Library for 12 months.
 The RCVS Knowledge Library includes access to many electronic resources, including the latest journals and clinical research.
 This resource is a vital addition for those engaged in further study, exploring evidence-based veterinary medicine questions (EBVMQs) and accessing the most up-to-date literature throughout the programme.

 NEW Improve International Manual of Small Animal Diagnostic Imaging worth £115 added for delegates attending this programme!